 Let your little ones get in on the fun with a game of Tier auf Tier .
 This is a stacking activity that encourages motor skills development, turn-taking, and recognition of simple animal words and phrases in the German language.
 Children must stack their animal pieces together before the stack collapses in this simple and easy to learn German gameboard recreation.

 - This choice includes high-quality wooden pieces that are well-painted and durable.

 - This game is fun for little ones to play over and over again, all while learning.

-- This German board game is very rarely, this choice may arrive missing pieces, but this is not very common.
+- This option is very rarely, this choice may arrive missing pieces, but this is not very common.

 - The pieces may slide around on smooth surfaces too easily.

-Mensch ärgere Dich nicht plays a lot like Parcheesi, so anyone who already knows how to play Parcheesi is sure to have no trouble learning to play this game as well.
-This offer is also available as an app for those who are interested in playing it on the go more often, and there are many other variations of the base game available too.
+Mensch ärgere Dich nicht plays a lot like Parcheesi, so anyone who already knows how to play Parcheesi is sure to have no trouble learning to play this activity as well.
+This offer is also available as an app for those who are interested in playing it on the go more often, and there are many other variations of the base recreation available too.